MiamiOH-CSE274/04_Linked_List_Lab/README.md

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?

+One piece of advice I would give to students next semester is to do the readings and start the programs far in advance so that they can ask questions when they run into problems.